-The Scandinavian nation is widely understood to be one of the wealthiest countries in the world.
-But is that really true and if so, why?
+The Scandinavian nation of Norway is widely understood to be one of the wealthiest countries in the world.
+But is that really true, and how did it happen?
+Read on as we try to explain the story.

 Big country, small population